“When Science Meets Compassion”

 Fertility treatment is not a pure medical procedure, it is also a psychological process!

-The Talking Corner Family Therapy Inc. is the first mental health company in California that is dedicated to supporting individuals and couples navigating the emotional challenges of fertility issues.
+The Talking Corner Family Therapy Inc. is a mental health company in California that is dedicated to supporting individuals and couples navigating the emotional challenges of fertility issues.
 We provide specialized counseling services tailored to the emotional complexities that come with infertility, IVF, and other fertility treatments.

 How Does Offering Therapy Benefit Your Fertility Clinic